JOYOUS-NIGHT/JOYOUS-NIGHT/README.md

 </h1>

 <p>
   Basic DNI criteria, other than that, you're free to talk to me if you wish.
 I freely block.
+Also, did I mention human decency?
 </p>